-Penelope Herscher serves on the boards of Lumentum, Rambus and Verint.
-She is also Chairman at FirstRain and Savonix, both private companies.
-From 2004 to 2015 Ms. Herscher held the position of President and CEO at FirstRain, an enterprise software company, and from 2002 to 2003 she held the position of executive vice president and chief marketing officer of Cadence Design Systems, Inc. an electronic design automation software company.
-From 1996 to 2002 Ms. Herscher was President and chief executive officer of Simplex Solutions which she took public and which was the subsequently acquired by Cadence in 2002.
-Prior to Simplex Ms. Herscher was an executive with Synopsys Inc from 1988 to 1996.
-Ms. Herscher holds a BA Hons, MA in Mathematics from Cambridge University in England.
+Penelope Herscher serves on the boards of Lumentum, Verint, PROS, and Faurecia SA.
+From 2004 to 2015, Ms. Herscher held the position of President and Chief Executive Officer at FirstRain, an enterprise software company, and from 2002 to 2003 she held the position of Executive Vice President and Chief Marketing Officer of Cadence Design Systems, Inc., an electronic design automation software company.
+From 1996 to 2002, Ms. Herscher was President and Chief Executive Officer of Simplex Solutions which she took public and which was subsequently acquired by Cadence in 2002.
+Prior to Simplex, Ms. Herscher was an executive with Synopsys, Inc. from 1988 to 1996.
+Ms. Herscher holds a BA (Hons), MA in Mathematics from Cambridge University in England.

 Martin Kaplan is a member of the board of Superconductor Technologies and is Chairman of the Board of Superconductor Technologies.
 Within the past five years, Mr. Kaplan also served on the board of directors of Tekelec, Inc. From May 1998 until his retirement in May 2000 after 40 years in the technology industry, Mr. Kaplan was Executive Vice President of Pacific Telesis Group, Inc., parent of Pacific Bell, a telecommunications company, responsible for integration following the merger of SBC Communications, Inc. (“SBC”), a telecommunications company, and Pacific Telesis Group, Inc., followed by the same role for other SBC mergers.
 Mr. Kaplan holds a Bachelor of Science degree in Engineering from California Institute of Technology.

 Alan Lowe is Lumentum’s President and CEO.
 Most recently he was President of JDSU's CCOP business segment from 2008 through its spin-off to form Lumentum.
 Under his leadership, the CCOP business was transformed by focusing on the customer, investing in market-leading innovation and improving operational execution.
 Lowe joined JDSU in September 2007 as Senior Vice President of JDSU’s Commercial Lasers group, which was ultimately integrated into CCOP.